maryamkheirkhah/SupercellHackathon/README.md

 With this tool, a designer or developer can:

 1. Prompt an LLM:
-   _“Create a Diablo-style inventory with 5 rows and 5 columns.”_
+   _“Create a inventory with 5 rows and 5 columns.”_

 2. Receive JSON output that describes the UI layout.